 Before any monetization model can be applied to a social platform, it is important to build a strong community around your brand.
 Thus this guide starts with tips on building an authentic community, following the steps leading to the implications of the right monetization model.
 Since Bangladeshi consumers are engaged mainly on Facebook, we will use it as our social media reference for the guide (the methods work for other social media platforms too).

 Step 1: Building an Authentic Audience

 The first step to monetize social media is building a strong community around your brand.
-The key point to focus here is the debate between quality vs quantity.
-Brands often focus on the number of LIKES as a metric for success rather than the authenticity of fans, engagement rate or loyalty of the community.
-While having a lot of LIKES (large number of fans) is great, it does not necessarily indicate a large potential customer base (read this to find why)!
+The key point to focus on here is the debate between quality vs quantity.
+Brands often focus on the number of LIKES as a metric for success rather than the authenticity of fans, engagement rate, or loyalty of the community.
+While having a lot of LIKES (a large number of fans) is great, it does not necessarily indicate a large potential customer base.
 Your social media community might already have the right audience, but in case it doesn’t here are 11 tips to help you out:

 - First, identify the right target audience.
 The key is to filter out those who are truly interested in your brand from random ‘like’ spammers.
 This can be done by matching the goals of your brand with consumer interests.

-- Create contents that aligns with these interests.
-E.g. If your product is chocolates, create contents that will delight chocolate lovers and give them some form of value.
+- Create contents that align with these interests.
+For E.g. If your product is chocolates, create contents that will delight chocolate lovers and give them some form of value.

 - Engage with them regularly.
 This will help to create a bond with the community and gain their trust.

 - Drive conversations.
 Make sure your community is lively and people interact with each other.